Hitch Cargo Carrier

 Keep It in a Dry Place

 Another important consideration to make comes with storage.
-The hitch-mounted cargo carrier needs to be placed in a cool and dry place, away from moisture.
+The hitch-mounted cargo carrier must be placed in a cool and dry place, away from moisture.
 Keeping it in the basement might directly expose it to an environment with a high degree of humidity, which is certainly damaging in the long term.
 Furthermore, it is also advisable to keep an eye on the cargo carrier from time to time and to ensure it does not form condensation and then freeze due to temperature changes while in storage.

 Avoiding Heavy Loads